JMGoldsmith/puppet-env/readme.md

 ## Base dev box
 Updated dev box based on inherited config from MakerSquare.
 Fixed rbenv rights issue(requires sudo), added rails and meteor.
+This install requires Vagrant to be installed.
+Please download it from https://www.vagrantup.com/ if you have not, otherwise this will not work.

 ##### When setting up, please place in/create folder user/code/devenv or change the folder listing yourself.

+After completing this step, cd to the folder you have cloned this repo to and run 'vagrant up'

 ### includes:
 -Rails
 -Rbenv